Suffolk Regional OTB sues after its $4M Paycheck Protection Program loan is not forgiven

 However, Nassau OTB’s $2.2 million PPP loan was forgiven, according to SBA data obtained by Newsday under the Freedom of Information Law.
 The same is true for OTBs in Albany, Buffalo and the Hudson Valley.

-An SBA spokeswoman didn’t immediately respond to a request for comment on Thursday.
+An SBA spokeswoman didn’t respond to a request for comment.

 In the suit, Suffolk OTB officials said it was qualified for the PPP, which was the federal government’s marquee initiative to help businesses and nonprofits retain their employees while the economy was shut down four years ago to slow the coronavirus’ spread.

-Hallak, the OTB attorney, denied that it was a government-owned entity, saying OTB receives no government funding and operates independently from Suffolk government.
+Hallak, the OTB attorney, said it receives no government funding and operates independently from Suffolk County government.

-"The PPP was a lifeline for Suffolk Regional Off Track Betting Corporation" as it was forced to close completely at the pandemic’s height in March-August 2020, he said in the suit, which was filed on Monday.
+"The PPP was a lifeline" for the Suffolk Regional Off-Track Betting Corp. as it was forced to close completely at the pandemic’s height in March-August 2020, he said in the suit, which was filed on Monday.

 OTB "would have had no choice but to lay off hundreds of employees and cease health insurance coverage" had the PPP loan not been approved in July 2020, Hallak said.